Ensembl/plant-scripts/pangenes/README.md

 Other possibly useful regexes include '^\d+H$' or 'chr\d+$'.

-Any chromosome names that don't match the regex are pooled in a virtual 'unplaced' chromosome.
+Any chromosome names that don't match the regex are pooled in a dummy 'unplaced' chromosome.

 When you run it you'll see a couple differences in the output: